 Sociology students with Dr. Erik Olin Wright, American Sociological Association President

-Welcome!
 Located in the vibrant cultural mix of the Border Region, the Sociology Program is part of the Public Affairs and Social Research Department at TAMIU and is an ideal place to study cultural and social change.
-The Laredo Metropolitan Statistical Area has a population of 270,381 and is one of the fastest growing cities in Texas.
+The Laredo Metropolitan Statistical Area has a population of 263,359 and is one of the fastest growing cities in Texas.
 Our program focuses of teaching students about the ways cultures mix, change, and develop.

 The mission of the Sociology Program at TAMIU is to provide our students with the theoretical, empirical and substantive knowledge in the discipline, to provide them with a diversity of approaches, and to instill in them a desire for lifelong learning.
 The Bachelor of Arts and Master of Arts in Sociology are designed to support the mission of the university by: